ShoreShop/ShoreModel_Benchmark/README.md

 #### Model elements
 - [ ] Cross-shore: model the shoreline position for each transect independently.
 - [ ] Long-shore: incorporate the interaction of shoreline position across different transects.
+- [ ] Sea level: consider the impact of sea level rise on shoreline position.

 ## How to submit